goFrendiAsgard/kokoropy/README.md

 APP_DIRECTORY contains of your applications directory.
 Other configuration are just like bottlepy configuration.

-You can start the server by using this command:
+You can start the server by using this command (if you are using windows, click run and type cmd, if you are using mac or linux, I think you know what to do):
 ```
     python start.py
 ```